gszfwsb/OPUS/README.md

 ## Overview

 OPUS is an **online data selection** method for large language model pre-training that actively selects high-quality, diverse training batches at **every training iteration**.
 Unlike static filtering, OPUS dynamically scores each candidate example using preconditioned gradient inner products against a small proxy validation set, then applies a diversity-aware stochastic selection to avoid redundancy.
-An optional random projection step reduces computational overhead to near-zero.

 ### Key Features